The library staff looks forward to partnering with faculty for student success. Please take advantage of the services and resources we offer:

 For research or reference questions, email email@example.com

-When you wish to create a new course or degree program, our job is to make sure the library has the resources to support your students' research.
-Please help us by filling out a New Degree/Course Proposal Library Form and submitting it to your Library Liaison or to the Library Director, Frances Yates.
+When you need to create a new degree, program or course, our job is to make sure the library has the resources to support your students' research.
+Please complete a Library Resources Form for New Degree, Program or Course Proposal and submit it to your Library Liaison or Matthew Dilworth.